cristian-grecu/master-baccarat-2025/README.md

 ### Automatic testing

 We will be marking your code via an automatic testing infrastructure.
-Your autograder marks will depend on the fraction of the testcases your code passed (i.e., which features work as specified), and how many cases your testbenches cover.
-Your autograder mark will also depend upon code coverage, which is the fraction of code tested by your testbench (you cannot measure this with the free version of ModelSim; we will test it with the full commercial version).
+Your autograder marks depend upon two things

+1. The percentage of **our** testcases that pass.
+2. The percentage of coverage using **your** testbenches.

+The autograder marks may also depend upon how many test cases are exercised by your testbench(es).

+For coverage, we measure coverage of both statements and branches.
+To achieve coverage of a statement, that statement must executed at least once during the testbench.
+Branches refer to the number of different execution paths that can be taken, e.g. a case statemetn with 4 cases and a default would have 5 branches (even if you omit a default branch, ModelSim still thinks it is there and counts it).  an if/else or case clause.
+Although the tools report coverage of a testbench file (coverage of itself), we never look at that.
+The tools also report coverage of all instances (full hierarchy); your testbench should exercise as much of the complete hierarchy as possible.
+The free version of ModelSim that you installed with Quartus cannot measure coverage.
+You may be able to access the commercial version ModelSim with a license to run coverage, but this only runs on UBC servers.
+Ask your instructor for details.

 It is essential that you understand how this works so that you submit the correct files — if our testsuite is unable to compile and test your code, you will not receive marks.